Microsoft Foundry

 PARTICIPANT PROFILE

 Due to the specialized nature of Foundry as a platform for AI developers, we utilized a questionnaire via User Interviews to screen people based on their AI development experience.
-To reduce bias, we excluded those with UX research experience from the participant pool.

 The foundation of our study plan begins with translating business goals into research goals.